gpltaylor/React-Code/README.md

 React-Code is the fastest growing Non-Programming language of all time!

 ### Creating Variables
 Want a new place to store that new question?
-Well tell the dev team to bugger off with their 14 day Scrum or what the hell that means!
+Well, tell the dev team to bugger off with their 14 day Scrum or what the hell that means!